sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 the existing test setup you may already have, how to deal with reserved names and how to write and extension function with reified generics to allow convenient and expressive usage of an injected rest template.

+Of course, we are well aware that these tests are somewhat representative of the real-world tests you'll be building, but lack refinement.
+We hope this will give you the insights you'll need to be able to write some solid tests in Kotlin and at the same time leverage the language features to reduce the volume of code you'll need to write to achieve this.